atsushi-kitazawa/atsushi-kitazawa/README.md

 I often use Go for personal projects.

-I'm interested in Typescript and React now.
+I'm interested in Typescript, React and Rust now.
 I plan to start learning soon.

 <!--
 **atsushi-kitazawa/atsushi-kitazawa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.